Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 via raspi-config.
 The default Raspberry Pi GPIO pin for

 1-Wire communication is GPIO4.

-You need a 4.7kΩ resistor between the data line and 3.3 volt.
+You need a 4.7kΩ resistor

-Moreover, connect the sensor's GND to Pi's GND, and VDD to 3.3 volt.
+between the data line and 3.3 volt.